nerfstudio-project/nerfacc/README.md

 | torch 1.12.0 | ✅*     | ✅      | ✅      |         |
 | torch 1.13.0 |         |         | ✅      | ✅      |

-* These combinations do not support Windows built by Pytorch thus is not supported by us as well.
+\* Pytorch does not support Windows pre-built wheels for those combinations thus we do not support as well.

 ## Usage